 - Wheeler’s Maple Products (McDonals Corners, Ontario) – www.wheelersmaple.com

 So, the ice on your favourite lake has now melted and ice fishing season is over?
 Don’t let this get you down, river trout fishing is a great alternative.

 If you’re well equipped, fly fishing is very accessible for both beginners and experienced anglers.
 Here are some places to try out this spring:

 - Perth Area (Ontario)

 - French River (Ontario)

 - Sault-Sainte-Marie (Ontario)

 We recommend that you check the fishing season open dates in your area.
 The state of Vermont and New York are both good alternatives when trout fishing is closed in Quebec.

-If all you’re missing are ideas to play in the outdoors this spring, you no longer have an excuse!
+If all you were missing were ideas to play in the great outdoors this spring, you no longer have an excuse!